jrg1a/etc/Keylogger/README.md

 2. Authenticate the client sending the data.
 3. Implement proper error handling and potentially rate-limiting to protect against abuse.
 ```

-Please ensure you modify this README to accurately reflect any changes you make to the scripts.